On the $k$-th Tjurina number of weighted homogeneous singularities: Introduction

+\end{thmletter} For the particular cases where $k =0 $ or $k =1$, this result is already well established within the existing literature.
+Specifically, one can refer to Lemma 2.5 in \cite{hirsch2006deformations} for a detailed treatment of these cases.

-\end{thmletter} For the case $ k = 0$ or $1 $, this result is well known, see Lemma 2.5 in \cite{hirsch2006deformations}.
-The Milnor-Orlik theorem \cite{Milnor1970} formulated the Milnor number of weighted homogeneous singularities in terms of the weights of $ f $. \begin{thm}[Milnor-Orlik] Let $f (x_1 , \cdots , x_n )$ be a weighted homogeneous polynomial of type $(w_1,\ldots, w_n)$ together with the total weight $ W $ and assume that $V(f)$ is an isolated singularity at the origin.
-Then the Milnor (resp.
-Tjurina) number is given by
+Subsequently, our attention shifts towards the computation of the $k$-th Milnor (and Tjurina) numbers.
+The Milnor-Orlik theorem, as presented in \cite{Milnor1970}, played a significant role in formulating the Milnor number for weighted homogeneous singularities by leveraging the weights of the polynomial $f$. \begin{thm}[Milnor-Orlik] Let $f (x_1, \cdots, x_n )$ be a weighted homogeneous polynomial of type $(w_1,\ldots, w_n)$ along with a total weight $W$, and under the assumption that $V(f)$ represents an isolated singularity at the origin.
+In this context, the Milnor (and equivalently, the Tjurina) number is given by the expression

+\end{thm} The question regarding the generalization of the formula from the context of the traditional Milnor and Tjurina numbers to the $k$-th Tjurina numbers is both significant and naturally arises in the study of these invariants.
+As mentioned earlier, such a generalization would greatly enhance our comprehension of how these invariants relate to the weighted homogeneous structure in a broader and more comprehensive manner.

-\end{thm} It is an important question to know whether such formula can be generalized to $k$-th Tjurina numbers.
-In \cite{hussain2023k}, the authors computed explicitly the $k$-th Tjurina numbers and the $ k $-Milnor numbers for two-dimensional homogeneous singularities.
+The work carried out in \cite{hussain2023k} has been quite illuminating, as the authors have successfully computed the $k$-th Tjurina numbers and the $k$-Milnor numbers specifically for two-dimensional homogeneous singularities.
+This achievement has paved the way for further investigations and observations.

-For the case $ k \leqslant m_0 $, we can conclude that the $k$-th Tjurina numbers depend only on the weights in a similar way of the Milnor-Orlik theorem. \begin{thmletter} Let $ V(f) $ be a weighted homogeneous singularity with Milnor number $ \mu_0 $.
-Denote by $c $ the number of weights of $f$ that achieve the maximal value.
-The explicit formulas of $\mu_k $ and $\tau_k $ are represented as:
+Motivated by their work, we have arrived at some notable observations.
+In the case where $k \leqslant m_0$, we can make the interesting conclusion that the $k$-th Tjurina numbers depend solely on the weights, mirroring the situation in the Milnor-Orlik theorem to some extent.
+This is formalized in the following theorem:

+\begin{thmletter} Let $V(f)$ be a weighted homogeneous singularity with Milnor number $\mu_0$.
+Here, we denote by $c$ the number of weights of $f$ that attain the maximal value.
+The explicit formulas for $\mu_k$ and $\tau_k$ are as follows: